|

 less effective performance, but also risk further trauma by not being able to

-avoid potential injurious situations as well as otherwise. |
+avoid injury as well as otherwise. |

 |

-Amnesia following concussion can involve
+Amnesia following concussion can involve loss

 “antegrade” or “post-traumatic”) or for a time period prior to the injury